Do you miss the video store? There all but gone now that streaming services have taken over our lives and dictate our choices for movie watching.

 No matter how much my husband advised me to curb my urge to chat with those ever-so-cool, video, check-out guys, I could never hold my tongue.
 I inevitably asked silly questions, as I handed over my cash, knowing full well hubby was rolling his eyes to heaven behind me.

 Sometimes I feel nostalgic when memories of our weekly trips come to mind.
-DVD’s arrive in our mailbox with regular precision, twice or three times a week.
+Trips to the video store were first replaced by a mail service.
+DVD's arrived in our mailbox with regular precision, twice or three times a week.

 Sometimes I feel like asking the mail box if the movie is any good?
 I probably would have as much luck with a response, as when I tried to ask questions of those video-shop dudes, manning the check-out at our local video store.